authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Receiver Actions   {#bimi-receiver}
 =============

-This section includes a walk through of the actions an MTA takes when evaluating an email message for BIMI Assertion.
+This section includes a walk through of the actions a Protocol Client takes when evaluating an email message for BIMI Assertion.

 Indicator Discovery {#indicator-discovery}
 ----------------------------------